Sikorsky S-64 Skycrane: Under Sikorsky

-The Sikorsky S-64 was designed as an enlarged version of the prototype flying crane helicopter, the Sikorsky S-60.
-The S-64 had a six-blade main rotor and was powered by two 4050 shp Pratt & Whitney JFTD12A turboshaft engines.
-The prototype S-64 first flew on 9 May 1962 and was followed by two further examples for evaluation by the German armed forces.
-The Germans did not place an order, but the United States Army placed an initial order for six S-64A helicopters (with the designation YCH-54A Tarhe).
-Seven S-64E variants were built by Sikorsky for the civil market.
+The S-64 was equipped with a six-blade main rotor and was powered by a pair of 4050 shp Pratt & Whitney JFTD12A turboshaft engines.
+The prototype S-64 made its maiden flight on 9 May 1962; it was promptly followed by two further prototypes.
+Amongst other activities, one prototype was flight tested by the United States Army at Fort Benning as a potential replacement for the Sikorsky CH-37 Mojave while the other two underwent an evaluation in West Germany.
+While the Germans ultimately did not place an order for the type, the US Army did issue an initial order for six S-64A helicopters (under the designation YCH-54A Tarhe).
+Separately, an initial batch of seven S-64E helicopters were built by Sikorsky for the civil market.